A Simple Google Sheet template to help you to track the PTO (paid time off) balances of hourly employees.

 - Tracks PTO balance for at least 2 years (and can be reset in new file and extended).

-How to Use the PTO Calculator Google Sheet template for Hourly Employees
+How to calculate PTO in Google Sheets for Hourly Employees?

 - Make a copy of the Template